Zog08/memory-game-MP2/README.md

 #### **Colour & Design**

-The design of the site is influenced by the original Stardew Valley game (https://www.stardewvalley.net/), using elements of the original game design such as the background photo, fonts and images of the characters.
+The design of the site is influenced by the original [Stardew Valley game](https://www.stardewvalley.net/), using elements of the original game design such as the background photo, fonts and images of the characters.
 I have therefore used shades that match the original design and branding of Stardew Valley.
 I have ensured that the fonts chosen are compatible with accessibility in terms of size, colours and legibility.
 I colour picked using coolors.co using a Stardew Valley theme screenshot, then altered these codes to find a final, well contrasted, colour palette considering the by nature very busy design of the graphics.

 <details><summary>Initial Colour Picker from Screenshot</summary>